ethereum-optimism/community-hub/src/docs/developers/integration.md

 This is to allow enough time for verifiers to submit fraud proofs and prevent invalid withdrawals.

 It could be the case that developers deploy their own bridge contracts with semi-trusted mechanisms that allow L2 to L1 transactions with a smaller time restriction.
-The simplest example of this mechanism would be [depositing an ERC20 on an L1 bridge contract](https://github.com/ethereum-optimism/optimism-tutorial/blob/dev-xdomain/contracts/L1_ERC20Adapter.sol) and [minting the equivalent token amount on L2](https://github.com/ethereum-optimism/optimism-tutorial/blob/dev-xdomain/contracts/L2_ERC20.sol).

 ![Passing Messages Between Layer 1 and Layer 2](../../assets/passing-messages-between-l1-and-l2.png)

 As a developer integrating with Optimism's messengers is very easy.
 Just call `<LAYER>CrossDomainMessenger.sendMessage` with the calldata, gasLimit and target address you want to call on the destination layer.

-This wraps the message in a [`relayMessage`](https://github.com/ethereum-optimism/contracts/blob/21c38bb51a2d47029b40bdac709eec342d16a761/contracts/optimistic-ethereum/OVM/bridge/messaging/Abs_BaseCrossDomainMessenger.sol#L70-L97) call, targeting the `L2CrossDomainMessenger`.
+This wraps the message in a [`relayMessage`](https://github.com/ethereum-optimism/optimism/blob/fae4e29bd90d06ba68f7373dc98140c6a58ebc94/packages/contracts/contracts/optimistic-ethereum/OVM/bridge/messaging/Abs_BaseCrossDomainMessenger.sol#L83-L96) call, targeting the `L2CrossDomainMessenger`.
 That's all!
 It's the same general process for L2 to L1.
 (This is enabled by the `L1MessageSender`, `L1BlockNumber`, and `L1Queue` fields in the message and transaction `meta`.)